Usman Bin Affan (RA) - The Third Rashidun Caliph

 Riot against Usman (RA)

 The first six years of Usman (RA) were peaceful, with internal prosperity and military achievements.
-But due to the softness and leniency of Usman, a secret rebellion flourished during the second half of his rule.
+However, a secret rebellion flourished during the second half of his rule due to his softness and leniency.
 Few people, especially from Iraq and Egypt, showed their sentiments against Caliph Usman (RA).
 Their leader was Abdullah bin Saba, a notorious person and a Jew who falsely accepted Islam to accomplish his evil deeds.

 Martyrdom of Usman (RA)

-Next year in 656 AD, they came in large numbers from Egypt and Iraq (Kufa and Basra) during Hajj season, and surrounded the house of Usman (RA) and demanded his resignation.
-The rioters also tried to convince prominent companions Ali (RA), Zubair (RA), and Talha (RA), but they refused to help them.
+They came in large numbers from Egypt and Iraq (Kufa and Basra) during the Hajj season in 656 AD, surrounded the house of Usman (RA), and demanded his resignation.
+The rioters also tried to convince prominent companions, Ali (RA), Zubair (RA), and Talha (RA), but they refused to help them.
 Usman (RA) rejected their demand but didn’t allow the people of Madinah to fight against them to prevent bloodshed.
 It made the insurgents brave, and they tried to enter his house.
 However, the resistance of Hussain bin Ali (RA), Abdullah bin Zubair (RA), and others failed their efforts.
-Later they reached Usman (RA) through the back wall of his house and martyred him.
+Later, they reached Usman (RA) through the back wall of his house and martyred him.
 It was the 18th of Zulhijjah 35AH (656 AD).
 Usman (RA) was later buried secretly in Jannat-al-Baqi, Madinah.

 Place in Islamic History

 Usman (RA) was a prominent personality in Islamic History.
-He served Islam with his wealth and extended the borders to far-flung areas of North Africa, Baluchistan (Pakistan), and southern parts of Central Asia during his Caliphate.
+He served Islam with his wealth and extended the borders during his caliphate to far-flung areas of North Africa, Baluchistan (Pakistan), and southern parts of Central Asia.
 His martyrdom was a success for the enemies of Islam, which initiated the First Fitna (First Civil War) in the state.
 It created division among Muslims that is prevailing still today.

 Comments